suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 * Image: Information that a Recipient uses to perform its function, typically Firmware/Software, configuration, or Resource data such as text or images.
 Also, a Payload, once installed is an Image.
 * Slot: One of several possible storage locations for a given Component, typically used in A/B Image systems
 * Abort: An event in which the Manifest Processor immediately halts execution of the current Procedure.
 It creates a Record of an error Condition.
+* Trust Anchor: A Trust Anchor, as defined in {{RFC6024}}, represents an authoritative entity via a public key and associated data.
+The public key is used to verify digital signatures, and the associated data is used to constrain the types of information for which the Trust Anchor is authoritative.

 #  Changes to SUIT Workflow Model